UBC-AWP/mooVision/README.md

 After configuring you `.env` and config files, run the following commands from your terminal in the MooVision root directory to move through a local demo of the project workflow.
 For more information see, project documentation.

+*Tip:** You can run all steps below in one command with `make run`, or individual steps

 1. Read in Raw index, and process for videos .
 Note, this will throw a lot of warnings when ran.
 These are telling you that the function is using the clips NOT found in fixed_clips when multiple versions of the same video are found.

    ```bash